-Cash flow predictions are carried out by the Group's Finance Department.
-This Department monitors forecasts of the Group's liquidity requirements in order to ensure that it has sufficient cash to meet its operational needs while maintaining sufficient available liquidity at all times to ensure that the Group continues to comply with its financing limits and covenants (Note 13).
+Cash flow forecasting is carried out by the Company's Finance Department.
+It monitors the Company's liquidity needs in order to ensure that it has sufficient cash to meet operational requirements while maintaining sufficient availability of liquidity at all times so that the Company does not default on its financial obligations.